camgunz/httptopdemo/README.md

     multiple logs
   - Use fsnotify and avoid the syscall package
   - Use a bona-fide console library instead of just dumping to console
+  - Add the info ticker's duration to the web service listener so it could do per-second stats

 ## Design Improvements